 Over the next several hours, I was subjected to test after test, and answers began to come.
 First, seizure activity was confirmed.
 Then, we were told about the brain tumors.
 ‘Several.
 Finally, for the first time, we heard the word: Neurofibromatosis II.

 Although this news was detrimental, all I could do was laugh.
 I laughed so hard I cried.
 Were they sure they had the right scans?
 I couldn’t even pronounce the word ‘Neuro-fibro-ma-to-sis.’
-I told the neurologist that he had to be wrong.
+I told the neurologist he had to be wrong.
 After all, the EMT had assured me this was only a pinched nerve.

 But the neurologist was not wrong.
 I had 23 tumors growing throughout my neurological system; 17 in my brain, 1 in my left ear, and 6 more inside my spinal cord.